building from below: the ideas of paulo freire

 tamworthsos

 Hands Off Tamworth Schools was born after a wave of outrage swept the town at plans to turn one of our five High Schools into an Academy, close one school completely and remove all Sixth Form provision from the remaining four schools and concentrate it on a single site, entirely in the hands of the Academy.
-Read the rest of this entry »
+Continue reading “how we fought to defend education in tamworth”

 exposed: soas unison, rmt and unite cleaner activists in the pay of the bosses